artefazosya/Norbu_App/index.md

 ## Conclusion
 1. Retention and uninstall rate are pretty normal comparing with other mobile apps.
 Several different strategies to improve retention were proposed.
-2. It would be interesting to learn why Iran and Germany have so many Norbu users: was this a result of a marketing campaign or the way Google Play positions Norbu app in these countries?
-3. We would recommend to diversify OS, traffic sources and attract users from different countries.
+2. We would recommend to diversify OS, traffic sources and attract users from different countries.